HanumanthaRaju/Node-red-for-IoT-Prototyping/README.md

 4. For each exercise, read the README thoroughly before starting any work.
 5. Use this to make sure you haven't missed any important details in your implementation.

+# Refer to the PPT for further understanding of Node-red